AAdewunmi/Java-Blog-Web-Application/README.md

 # Project Title:

-Blog and Report Web Application
+Blog and Report Abuse Web Application

 ## 1. What is the project?

-Blog and Report Web Application built using Java technologies.
+Blog and Report Abuse Web Application built using Java technologies.

 The application will comprise of two users and accompaning capabilities.